matcs06/ljpeg/README.md

 3. Generating the ljpeg.pyc file to use the lib standalone :
 	```
 	in you cmd in the ljpeg folder type "python" to go to the python compiler
 	And then type "import ljpeg".
-You will see that
+You will see that it has generated a new file called ljpeg.pyc, thats how you know it worked.
 	`
 3.1.
 It will work in the same way in case you want to use in you python code
 	You first have to import: "import ljpeg"